Blazing New Trails with Irene Zoppi Ph.D. ’04

 “If I can use my experiences to help others and support them, then I want to do that,” Zoppi said.

-This article first appeared on the UMD Alumni Association's website.
+This story is adapted from an article that first appeared on the UMD Alumni Association's website